About Dr. Angela Chen

 Having grown up as the daughter of first-generation immigrants and as a member of a tight-knit Asian American community, I have an intimate understanding of what it’s like to feel the relentless pressure to excel.

 There was a time when perfectionism and people pleasing ruled my life, but doing so came at a high personal cost.
-I tried hard to meet exceedingly high standards and tended to beat myself up if I couldn’t meet them.
-I got so caught up in striving for perfection and trying to please everyone else that I lost sight of who I was, what I wanted, and what mattered most to me.
+I tried hard to meet exceedingly high standards that other people set for me and tended to beat myself up if I couldn’t meet them.

 Over time, I noticed that I fell into a cycle of burnout.
 I constantly felt on edge, overwhelmed, exhausted, and lonely.